 10. Women on the Verge of a Nervous Breakdown

 Directed by Pedro Almodovar, this film saw the rise of the acclaimed director to a platform of international recognition.
 The script itself is lauded for its complexity and the director’s handling of the multiple characters was tasteful and talented.
-The story follows the lives of a few women Pepa, Marisa, Candela, and Paulina.
-Their lives intersect in this black comedy and there are several scenes with a vigorous outpouring of negative emotions.
-All of this comes together to make this Almodovar film a roaring success and becoming one of the finer films of 1988.
+The story follows the lives of a few women: Pepa, Marisa, Candela, and Paulina.
+Their lives intersect in this black comedy, and there are several scenes in which there is a vigorous outpouring of negative emotions.
+All of this comes together to make this Almodovar film a roaring success and become one of the finer films of 1988.

 Read More: Best Movies of 1973